Young Artist Program

 Cello - Playing in Suzuki Book 4+ (or equivalent level)

-Each young artist is placed in a string trio, string quartet or string quintet that works together two times daily for the entire week to prepare a major work from the standard repertoire.
-Each group works with a professional chamber musician that coaches and advises them in preparation for their performances.
+Each young artist is placed in a chamber group (string trio, quartet, quintet, sextet, octet, etc.) that works together two times daily for the entire week to prepare a work from the standard repertoire.
+Each group works with a professional chamber musician who coaches and advises them in preparation for their performances.
 Young artists learn how professional chamber music ensembles function, how to work together, and create a unified musical interpretation of the music.

 In order to best place each Young Artist in their chamber groups, we ask that each student submit a short video recording of their playing.
-Please include a fast and slow movement/piece using the following link.
-You may also email us a link to your video on vimeo/Youtube at firstname.lastname@example.org.
+It does not need to be an entire movement.
+Just 2-5 minutes of a video or sound recording will help us greatly as we assign groups.
+This can be recorded on your cell phone.
+You may also email us a link to your video on vimeo/Youtube at email@example.com.
+Please let us know if you have any technical difficulties!

 Each young artist rehearses and performs as a member of the Institute Chamber Orchestra, under the direction of Maestro Thomas James McAvaney.
 The young artists are exposed to a variety of works including masterworks of the chamber orchestra repertoire and newly composed pieces.